wgsl-analyzer/wgsl-analyzer/docs/book/src/contributing/README.md

 LSP is rather chatty, so driving it from the command line is not really feasible, driving it via VS Code requires interacting with two processes.

 For this reason, the best way to see how `wgsl-analyzer` works is to **find a relevant test and execute it**.
-VS Code & Emacs include an action for running a single test.

 Launching a VS Code instance with a locally built language server is also possible.
 There is **"Run Extension (Debug Build)"** launch configuration for this in VS Code.